tx55/RoryStrachan_hw6TH_csi3150_fs2024/README.md

 <p align="right"><sub>quizApp.js lines 204 - 247</sub></p>

 - Some of the final methods are handling the timer operations
-- startTimer takes in an input and countsdown from that input to zero, all while dymaically altering the text on screen to match
+- startTimer takes in an input and counts down from that input to zero, all while dymaically altering the text on screen to match
-	- For styling, the function will check if the time is lower than ten, and add a zero in front of the current time if so to keep the "##" format
+	- For styling, the function will check if the time is lower than ten, and add a zero in front of the current time, if so, to keep the "##" format
-- startTimerLine also takes in the time anse users the current time to add a progress bar to visually show the user how much time they have left
+- startTimerLine starts a timer so it can dynamically display a progress bar to visually show the user how much time they have left
 ```javascript
 	function queCounter(index) {
 	  //creating a new span tag and passing the question number and total question